maishiroma/OracleMCServer/README.md

 - Ability to sync mods from Object Storage
 - Ability to initially pass a custom server.properties and an ops.json to the instance
 - Auto Backup via CronJob (Defaults to once a week on Friday at 3PM)
+- Ability to easily add more TCP/UDP ports if needed
+    - These TCP/UDP ports are only accessible by IPS that have access to the game

 ## Architecture Diagram